mlabbe/cookiecutter-nativeprojectstandards/README.md

 ## TODO ##

+- improve generated readme.md, especially when it comes to building
+- document
-- Document the types
+ - all of the build commands
-- add bgfx
+ - supported configurations
-- add vendor_build to pypi
-- document this shit
+ - how vendors works
 - Add `/tools` to native project standards, comment on public header files for executable projects (they can be used for mods)

 # Credits #